Abrahamogbedobor/wireshark-analysis/README.md

 <h2>High-Level Steps</h2>

-- Identified Network Interfaces
+- Inspect Packet Data with Wireshark
-- Inspect Network Interface Traffic with Tcpdump
+- Apply Wireshark Filter and Inspect Packets
-- Capture Network Traffic with Tcpdump
+- Using Filter to Select Packets
-- Filtered Captured Packet Data
+- Using Filters to Explore DNS and TCP Packets

 <h2>Task Overview</h2>